Who is Joanna Wiebe?

-That’s how the best copywriting happens, not just the best, in my opinion, but the best based on tests that we run and seen perform well.
+That’s how the best copywriting happens.
+Not just the best, in my opinion, but the best based on tests that we run and seen perform well.
 Obviously, understanding that there’s a lot of people who hate marketers might say I hate AB testing too.

 Joanna: We could.
 I wanted to lay out the three steps but let’s stop.
 We can go through and say how that would happen.

-Louis: Let’s make a note first of all to say that people are gonna think that I only invite people on the show who agree with my marketing philosophy which is obviously understanding customer very well, being able to market with them and not at them.
+Louis: Let’s make a note, first of all, to say that people are gonna think that I only invite people on the show who agree with my marketing philosophy which is obviously understanding customer very well.
+Being able to market with them and not at them.
 Let’s just make a point here that I haven’t selected you based on that, it’s just that you are very good at what you do.

-It seems like every single excellent marketer I’ve interviewed say the same thing, listen to your customer or listen to your users, listen to people first and foremost.
+It seems like every single excellent marketer I’ve interviewed say the same thing.
+Listen to your customer or listen to your users, listen to people first and foremost.
 It’s great to hear that again over again.
 Step one understanding them.
 How do you typically go about that?

 Joanna: It depends how much time you’ve got.
 You can do a lot in a little bit of a time, you can do a lot with a lot of time.
 I love the jobs to be done methodology, interviewing people to get down to the problems that they’re trying to have solved now.

 Why would a person do this?
 What is their motivation in getting out of their house, driving somewhere, parking their car, not doing all the other things they could be doing, going into a shack and looking around at Simpsons stuff.
 It’s a crazy amount of steps someone has to do unless they’re a hardcore Simpsons fanatic.

 I would setup interviews with those people as soon as I possibly could.
 How you go about setting that up is another story entirely but that would be step one, can we interview about seven people, seven to ten people maybe?

-What those emotions are, what do they feel when they go look at a museum, is it important to them, is it important to them to make sure that their friends know they’re doing this step.
-You’re listening to these things then you’re making notes of the important stuff, the sticky stuff.
+What those emotions are, what do they feel when they go look at a museum?
+Is it important to them?
+Is it important to them to make sure that their friends know they’re doing?
+This step, you’re listening to these things then you’re making notes of the important stuff, the sticky stuff.

 Nothing is quite as good as sitting there interviewing somebody, talking to them face to face ideally.
 When they say something that needs clarification or that feels like you were just getting at the surface, you get to pull down deeper and really dive into that.
 That’s where your best messages are usually hiding, the stuff that people don’t say right away.

-But then there are the other messages that they do say right away where, again, if you do a survey that’s awesome, if you have a list to do a survey with or you go to ask your targetmarket.com or aytm.com and try to find people who love The Simpsons or love museums, or whatever.
+But then there are the other messages that they do say right away.
+Where, again, if you do a survey that’s awesome.
+If you have a list to do a survey with, or you go to ask your targetmarket.com or aytm.com and try to find people who love The Simpsons, or love museums, or whatever.

 Because I’m looking for coffee, I’m not looking for some high level thing, I wanna hear the words that people are using.
 Even though your response rate can be lower, when you ask for a lot of long answer questions, I need the qualitative not just the quantitative.
 Quantitative can be good as well for identifying which of these adjectives best describes what you’re looking for when you hang out with your family on the weekends.

-You can’t go to ask your target market what you’re gonna pay a certain amount per respondent, you just wanna go out and maybe do the cheapest thing you can possibly do to find your message.
+You can’t go to ask your target market what you’re gonna pay a certain amount per respondent.
+You just wanna go out and maybe do the cheapest thing you can possibly do to find your message.
 That would be going out and doing review mining.

 Your friend Claire Suellentrop was on the podcast and talked about the jobs to be done extensively.
 It’s great to hear another person talking about this methodology.
 That’s the first point I wanted to make.
 The second point is briefly, how would you answer the objection ‘I don’t have time for customer interviews’?

 Joanna: Do you have time for a business?
 How important is this?
 I would have a big attitude about it.
 When I talk about this three-step process, when I dry it out for my students, if you can imagine a Keynote slide or a PowerPoint slide, the research takes up two-thirds of that slide.

 You have to figure it out as you go but you can get coaching on that as well.
 Claire talks about it, obviously the guys from the rewired group who do jobs to be done extremely well, they teach about it as well.

 You can go learn learn these things.
 Once you’ve done a couple of interviews, you get hooked.
 People that I know do because when you sit through, you get to pull in all of this information.
 You will have fireworks going off in your head, this is why you, for jobs to be done, you usually need two people to do the interview to interview one person.

-You have two people who are asking questions and taking notes because you’re gonna be so busy writing down things that you’re hearing this person say that someone else is gonna have to jump in and take on the gaps in it and ask their own questions that dig deeper on things.
+You have two people who are asking questions and taking notes because you’re gonna be so busy writing down things that you’re hearing this person say.
+Someone else is gonna have to jump in, take on the gaps in it, and ask their own questions that dig deeper on things.